keu/docs/software/deferrable-operators.md

 - The [Astro CLI version 1.0 or later](https://docs.astronomer.io/astro/cli-release-notes#v110) installed.
 - Triggerers enabled.
 See [Enable triggerers](https://docs.astronomer.io/software/configure-deployment#enable-triggerers).

 All versions of Astro Runtime version 4.2.0 and later support the triggerer and have the `astronomer-providers` package installed.
-See [Astro Runtime release notes](runtime-release-notes.md) or [Upgrade Astro Runtime](upgrade-runtime.md).
+See [Upgrade Airflow](manage-airflow-versions.md).

 ## Astronomer Certified prerequisites